Michael2MacDonald/Discord-Message-Updater/README.md

-# discord-post-updater
+# Discord-Post-Updater
 A quick tool for updating a post on Discord.

 Servers like to have information posts, however due to (reasonable) restrictions by discord, these posts have to be edited by their original author.

-This project solves that by storing the posts as markdown, and updating them in Discord by a bot, with the intention that this project is used within a CI system.
+This project solves that by storing the posts as markdown, and updating them in Discord by a bot.

+This project is originally by [hreeder](https://github.com/hreeder/) but he seams to have stopped supporting it and the github action no longer worked so I created a clone.

 ## Usage - Docker
 This project publishes an official docker image at `hreeder/discord-post-updater`.